opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

 ### Glossary

 - `arcctl`: Command line utility to interact with the ARC API.
 - `Order`: Represents an order of one or more artifacts.
-Even ordering artifacts that may exist in the future can be reference here using semver expressions for example.
+Tracks generation numbers of referenced `Endpoints` and `Secrets` to detect changes and trigger `ArtifactWorkflow` reconciliation for idempotency.
-- `OrderArtifactWorkflow`: Represents a single artifact order which is part of an `Order`.
+- `ArtifactWorkflow`: Represents a single artifact to be processed as part of an `Order`.
+Minimal resource containing artifact type reference and source/destination endpoint references.
+Replaces legacy `OrderArtifactWorkflow`.
-- `OrderTypeDefinition`: Defines rules and defaults for a specific order type like 'OCI'.
-References a certain workflow to use for that type.
+- `ArtifactType`: Defines rules, defaults, and the `WorkflowTemplate` reference for a specific artifact type like 'OCI'.
+Replaces legacy `OrderTypeDefinition`.
 - `Endpoint`: General term for source or destination.
 Can be a source or destination for artifacts.
 Includes optional credentials to access it.
+Changes to `Endpoint` or its referenced `Secret` trigger `Order` reconciliation.
 - `WorkflowTemplate`: Argo Workflows, see <https://argo-workflows.readthedocs.io/en/latest/fields/#workflowtemplate>
 - `Workflow`: Argo Workflows, see <https://argo-workflows.readthedocs.io/en/latest/fields/#workflow>
 - `ARC API Server`: A Kubernetes Extension API Server which handles storage of ARC API
-- `Order Controller`: A Kubernetes Controller which reconciles `Orders`, splits up `Order` resources into `OrderArtifactWorkflow` Resources, creates `Workflow` resources for necessary workload
+- `Order Controller`: A Kubernetes Controller which reconciles `Orders`, creates/updates `ArtifactWorkflow` resources from `Order` artifacts, manages rendered configuration `Secrets`, and instantiates `Workflow` resources for each `ArtifactWorkflow`.
+Tracks `Endpoint` and `Secret` generations to ensure idempotency.
-- `ArtifactType`: Specifies the processing rules and workflow templates for artifact types (e.g. `oci`, `helm`).
+- `Rendered Configuration Secret`: A `Secret` managed by the `Order Controller` that contains the hydrated configuration (resolved `Endpoint` references, credentials, artifact specs) required to instantiate a `Workflow`.
+One secret per `ArtifactWorkflow`.

 ## Considered Options